zacklow28/tp/docs/UserGuide.md

 **A**: You just need to have Java 17 installed.
 No installation is required — simply run the JAR file.

 **Q**: What kind of information can I store about a patient?
-**A**: You can store:

-Name, phone, email, address
-Gender, height, weight
-Diet  (e.g., low sodium)
-Meeting date
-Priority level (LOW, MEDIUM, HIGH)
-Remarks
-Allergy (e.g., peanuts)
+**A**: You can store: name, phone, email, address, gender, height, weight, diet  (e.g., low sodium), meeting date, priority level (e.g. high), remarks and allergies (e.g., peanuts)

 **Q**:What happens when I delete a patient?
 **A**: All of their information (e.g. diet, priority, meeting date, medical notes) will be permanently deleted from